metabase/metabase/docs/troubleshooting-guide/index.md

 ### Upgrading Metabase

 Metabase adds new features and squashes bugs with each release.
-Upgrading to the latest and greatest may resolve your issue.
-See [Upgrading Metabase][upgrade] If you're using [Metabase Cloud][cloud], we'll handle the upgrades for you.
+[Upgrading to the latest and greatest][upgrade] may resolve your issue.
+If you're using [Metabase Cloud][cloud], we'll handle the upgrades for you.
 You can checkout the [release notes][releases] to see what's new.

 [appdb]: ./application-database.html
 [bugs]: ./bugs.html